Skip to Content

 💡

+The profiles above are realized on top of a shared set of open standards and protocols.
 Just like there are different credential formats, there are different protocols for exchanging verifiable credentials.
 Choosing a protocol can be dependent on the required functionality or the required interoperability/support you want to achieve.

 SD-JWT VCs / mDoc / OpenID4VC